California Healthcare Fraud Defense Attorney

 As a healthcare provider, one of the greatest threats to your practice is the risk of being targeted in a federal healthcare fraud investigation.
 Due to the prevalence of billing fraud and other schemes targeting federal benefit programs in recent years, federal authorities are aggressively targeting all entities that bill Medicare, Medicaid, and Tricare, and legitimate healthcare providers are increasingly getting caught up in high-stakes federal cases.
 This is particularly true in states such as California, where large numbers of patients and providers mean a high perceived risk for fraudulent billings.

-At Oberheiden, P.C., our California healthcare fraud defense lawyers help protect healthcare providers against unwarranted consequences due to aggressive fraud enforcement tactics and investigations.
+At Oberheiden, P.C., our California healthcare fraud defense lawyers can help protect healthcare providers against unwarranted consequences due to aggressive fraud enforcement tactics and investigations.
 With a nationwide presence, we have seen the scope of the federal government’s efforts to combat program fraud in California and across the country.
 We know that California providers are particularly at risk for falling within the government’s crosshairs.
 But, we also know that fraud allegations can easily be misguided.
-In recent years, our proven California healthcare fraud defense lawyers have helped numerous clients avoid prosecution following investigations involving the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Office of Inspector General (OIG), and other agencies.
+In recent years, our proven California healthcare fraud defense attorneys have helped numerous clients avoid prosecution following investigations involving the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Office of Inspector General (OIG), and other agencies.

 If you have been contacted by federal agents, it is critical that you engage legal counsel immediately.
 Federal healthcare fraud investigations can escalate quickly, and you need to be able to effectively intervene in the investigation in order to mitigate the risk of significant consequences.
 While a federal healthcare fraud investigation can lead to criminal charges under laws such as the False Claims Act and Anti-Kickback Statute, in many cases, it is also possible to avoid charges entirely.
 At Oberheiden, P.C., we focus on keeping our clients’ investigations civil in nature, and our skilled California healthcare fraud defense lawyers aim to resolve our clients’ cases without charges being filed, whenever possible.